-Holistic Blend Grain Free dry dog food earns the Advisor’s highest rating of 5 stars.
+Holistic Blend Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 Holistic Blend Grain Free

 Ingredients: Turkey meal, turkey meat, potato, pea, salmon meal, sunﬂower oil, yeast culture, sweet potato, salmon oil, dried kelp, chicory root extract (FOS), lecithin, Yucca schidigera extract, pumpkin, cranberries, spinach, broccoli, green apple, blueberries, pears, bananas, rosemary extract, cinnamon, turmeric, capsicum, chamomile, dandelion, paprika, vitamins: choline chloride, vitamin A supplement, vitamin D3 supplement, vitamin E supplement, niacin, l-ascorbyl (source of vitamin C), inositol, d-calcium pantothenate, thiamine mononitrate, riboﬂavin, beta-carotene, pyridoxine hydrochloride, folic acid, biotin, vitamin B12 supplement, minerals: calcium carbonate, zinc proteinate, ferrous sulfate, iron proteinate, zinc oxide, niacin, copper proteinate, copper sulfate, manganese proteinate, manganous oxide, calcium iodate, sodium selenite

 Fiber (estimated dry matter content) = 2.2%

 Red items when present indicate controversial ingredients